 The exam price cost is €555, equivalent to $599, or 600 Swiss francs.
 If you don’t pass the exam on your first attempt, you may retest after 30 test-free days.
 If you don’t pass the exam on your second attempt, you may retest after 60 test-free days from your most recent exam attempt.
 If you don’t pass the exam on your third attempt and for all subsequent retakes, you may retest after 90 test-free days from your most recent exam attempt.

-I highly recommend preparing very well prior to taking the real exam!!!
+I highly recommend preparing very well before taking the real exam!!!

-After completing the CCSP preparation and pass the exam, you will be able to:
+After completing the CCSP preparation and passing the exam, you will be able to:

 - Understand the legal frameworks and guidelines that affect cloud services.

 - Recognize the fundamentals of data privacy regulatory/legislative mandates.

 - Assess risks, vulnerabilities, threats, and attacks in the cloud environment.

 - Evaluate the design and plan for cloud infrastructure security controls.